CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronous Resumption

 The \texttt{suspend()} operation does not change significantly.
-As before, it increments \texttt{suspendIdx} first (line~\ref{line2:sqs_ho_susp_inc}), creates a new \texttt{Request} future (line~\ref{line2:sqs_ho_susp_createreq}), and tries to install it if the cell is empty (line~\ref{line2:sqs_ho_susp_cas}).
+As before, it increments \texttt{suspendIdx} first (line~\ref{line2:sqs_ho_susp_inc}), obtains the currently running thread (line~\ref{line2:sqs_ho_susp_createreq}), and tries to install it if the cell is empty (line~\ref{line2:sqs_ho_susp_cas}).
 However, if the cell is not empty, it could have been broken and, thus, does not necessarily contain a value.
 Therefore, the algorithm replaces the current cell state with \texttt{TAKEN} via an atomic \texttt{GetAndSet(..)} operation (line~\ref{line2:sqs_ho_susp:getandset}), failing if the cell was in the \texttt{BROKEN} state (line~\ref{line2:sqs_ho_susp:broken}).
-If the cell did contain a value, the corresponding \texttt{ImmediateResult} future instance is returned (line~\ref{line2:sqs_ho_susp_imm}).
+If the cell did contain a value, it is returned as the result of \texttt{suspend()} (line~\ref{line2:sqs_ho_susp_imm}).